Barnaan2/Banking-System/README.md

 # Banking-System
-Fully Functional Banking System by java .
+Fully Functional Banking System in java .

        first unzip the file then use command Line/terminal to run the class that contain Main method.
             THE NAME OF THE CLASS CONTAIN MAIN METHOD IS -------[ Home_page.java]-----------